The Problem

 For career conversations: "Here's my expertise, visualized.
 These three clusters.
 This bridge between technical and leadership.
 This is what I bring."

 For self-understanding: See patterns you didn't know you had.
-Connections you didn't consciously make.
-The shape of your own mind.
+Follow evolution chains showing exactly how your thinking shifted.

 For growth: Where are the gaps?
 What clusters are thin?
 What connections are missing?

 Your knowledge isn't just stored.
-It's visible.
-It's understood.
-It's yours to explore.
+It's visible, understood, and growing automatically.